Billy Joe Shaver

-Billy Joe Shaver (August 16, 1939 – October 28, 2020) was an American outlaw country singer and songwriter, as well as an actor.
+Billy Joe Shaver (August 16, 1939 – October 28, 2020) was an American singer and songwriter.

+Billy Joe was a prominent figure in the outlaw country genre.
+He is considered one of the great American songwriters of his generation.
+He has received praise from Bob Dylan, Willie Nelson, Kris Kristofferson and many others.

+Artists including Elvis Presley, Tom Jones, Tom T. Hall and Johnny Cash have recorded his songs.

 Biography

 Shaver was born in Corsicana, Texas, and raised by his mother, Victory Watson Shaver.
 Until he was 12, he spent a great deal of time with his grandmother in Corsicana, so his mother could work in Waco.
-He sometimes accompanied his mother to her job at a local nightclub, where he began to be exposed to country music.
+He sometimes accompanied his mother to her job at a local nightclub, where he was first exposed to country music.

-Shaver's mother remarried about the time that his grandmother died, so his older sister Patricia and he moved in with their mother and new stepfather.
+Shaver's mother remarried about the time that his grandmother died, and Shaver and his older sister Patricia moved in with their mother and new stepfather.
 Shaver left school after the eighth grade to help his uncles pick cotton, but occasionally returned to school to play sports.

 Shaver joined the U.S. Navy on his 17th birthday.
-Upon his discharge, he worked a series of dead-end jobs, including trying to be a rodeo cowboy.
+Upon his discharge, he worked on different jobs, including trying to be a rodeo clown.
 About this time, he met and married Brenda Joyce Tindell.
 They had one son, John Edwin, known as Eddy, who was born in 1962.
 The two divorced and remarried several times.

 Shaver took a job at a lumber mill to make ends meet.
 One day, his right (dominant) hand became caught in the machinery, and he lost the better part of two fingers and contracted a serious infection.
-He eventually recovered, and taught himself to play the guitar without those missing fingers.
+He eventually recovered, and taught himself to play the guitar without the missing fingers.

-Shaver set out to hitchhike to Los Angeles, California.
+Shaver set out to hitchhike to Los Angeles.
 He could not get a ride west, so he went to the other side of the highway and headed east, accompanying a man who dropped him off just outside Memphis, Tennessee.
 The next ride brought him to Nashville, where he found a job as a songwriter for $50 per week.
-His work came to the attention of Waylon Jennings, who filled most of his album Honky Tonk Heroes with Shaver's songs.
+His work came to the attention of Waylon Jennings, who filled his next album Honky Tonk Heroes almost entirely of Shaver's songs after meeting in a travel trailer at Willie Nelson's 4th of July picnic.
 Other artists, including Elvis Presley and Kris Kristofferson, began to record Shaver's music.
 This led to him getting his own record deal.